rovaughn/hellserver/README.md

 hellserver
 ===========

-A web server written in assembly for the literal hell of it.
+A web server written in Linux x86-64 assembly for the literal hell of it.

 Inspired when a friend sent me this image: ![Web Development With Assembly](https://i.imgur.com/INBvStO.png).
 I thought it'd be fun to surprise